 Eligibility audit definition

-When a business extends benefits to the family of an employee, the benefits are only intended for those family members who qualify.
-Over time, children grow up and become too old to still be covered by the corporate benefit plan, and spouses may divorce.
+An eligibility audit is intended to spot instances in which an employer is paying the benefits for an employee or the employee’s dependents who do not qualify for them.
+These situations arise when children grow up and become too old to still be covered by the corporate benefit plan, and spouses may divorce.
 However, employees do not always notify the employer when these transition events take place, so the company continues to pay for benefits.
 Consequently, an obvious cost reduction technique is to conduct an eligibility audit from time to time, to see if any employee dependents can be removed from the corporate benefit plan.

 An eligibility audit can encompass the following areas: